 Rounding out the sale will be argillite carvings from the Haida people of a panel pipe and a figural group (est. $12,000-18,000 and $4,000-6,000, respectively), an oval plate (est. $7,000-9,000), a pipe fragment (est. $3,000-5,000) and a totem pole (est. $2,000-3,000); as well as a rare Hupa/Karok dance apron (est. $10,000-15,000); a Cheyenne beaded cradle (est. $6,000-8,000); and other artistic Native American artifacts.

 From the sale of Fine Native American art from various owners, to be held the same day, will be a rare and unusual multi-hued Navajo sarape, or blanket, measuring 6 feet by 4 feet 11 inches (est. $40,000-60,000).
-The sarape is one of some six known to exist with a likely ceremonial "spider hole" slit at its center.
-A second important sarape in the auction is a Saltillo, very finely patterned and richly colored, dating back to the late 18th/early 19th century from Mexico (est. $10,000-15,000).
+The sarape is one of some six known to exist with a likely ceremonial "spider hole" slit at its centre.
+A second important sarape in the auction is a Saltillo, very finely patterned and richly coloured, dating back to the late 18th/early 19th century from Mexico (est. $10,000-15,000).

 Also highlighting the sale of various owners will be a Powhoge storage jar of the San Ildefonso variety that is in wonderful condition despite its late 18th century/early 19th century origin (est. $25,000-35,000).
 There will also be two pairs of early Eastern Woodlands moccasins offered, including a pair of Huron quilled examples (est. $20,000-30,000) and a pair of Micmac beaded moccasins (est. $7,000-10,000).

 Two contemporary offerings in the auction consist of a large turtle pottery sculpture by Tony Da (est. $30,000-50,000) and a Roxanne Swentzell bronze of a pair of lovers (est. $5,000-8,000).
-Accompanying all of this will be jewelry, pottery, beadwork, paintings and weavings.
+Accompanying all of this will be jewellery, pottery, beadwork, paintings and weavings.

 Last, but certainly not least, taking place June 5, will be The G. Lorenzo Fritz Collection of Historic Native American Photographs.
 The sale will include more than 125 lots of early photography from such late 19th/early 20th century photographers as Camillus Sidney Fly, David F. Barry, E.A.
 Bonine, Henry Buehman, Frank A. Randall and George Ben Wittick.
 Photograph types featured will include tintype, stereoview, cabinet and boudoir cards with subjects such as famous historic figures, traditional views of a rapidly changing culture and the adaptation of Western ways by Native peoples.